ibm-apiconnect/pot/labs/lab0.md

     ![](http://github.com/ibm-apiconnect/pot-bluemix-docs/raw/master/img/lab1/28.png)

 1. You can read through some of the details about the service.
-Once you are ready to continue, .
+Once you are ready to continue, Click the `Create` button.

     ![](http://github.com/ibm-apiconnect/pot-bluemix-docs/raw/master/img/lab1/29.png)